ryansloan/first-empires-rpg/HowToPlay.md

 #### Critical Success
 If you roll two or more 6’s, it’s a critical success. **Gain a luck die** and **increased effect**.
 You can roll a critical success even when penalties force you to roll 2d6 and use the lowest.

 “Increased effect” means that you do more harm, make more progress, or create a stickier tag.
-Add one effect for each additional six rolled after the first.
+Double your damage, progress ticks, or stickiness duration.

 Example: Inigo gracefully attacks a charging bull with his rapier.
 He rolls three Body dice plus Maneuver: 3, 6, 5, 6 – a critical success!
-He gains one Luck Die, and deals three harm.
+The 6's and the 5 make 3 harm, but he doubles it to 6, and gains one Luck Die.

 ### Hitches
 Before rolling, someone at the table may propose a “Hitch” using one of the player’s troubles.
 A Hitch represents a player’s traits, personality, or injuries causing problems.
 Anyone can propose a Hitch: the player rolling, the GM, or another player at the table.
 The player gets to decide whether or not to accept it.
 A player cannot accept a hitch and spend a Luck Die for a bonus on the same action.